Priyamani

 Defining Moments

-Won the National Film Award for Best Actress for her performance in 'Paruthiveeran', establishing her as a critically acclaimed actress.
+Won Priyamani the National Film Award for Best Actress; widely cited as one of the most powerful performances in Tamil cinema, establishing her as a serious dramatic actress

 Filmography